-When teaching my students to solve word problems, I love starting with numberless problems.
+When teaching my students to solve word problems, I love starting with numberless word problems.
 I learned this strategy a few years ago at a math conference.
-Numberless math problems help students to practice figuring out what problem they are solving by asking important questions.
+Numberless word problems help students to practice figuring out what problem they are solving by asking important questions.

-When doing a numberless math problem, I always follow a certain step order.
+When doing a numberless word problem, I always follow a certain step order.

 First, I start with the problem.
 In this example: “In the nest there are birds and eggs”.